Jingle Jangle : A Christmas Journey

 Jeronicus Jangle is the greatest inventor of all time.
 As such, he spreads Christmas cheer through his toys and creations.
 One night, he is given the last ingredient for his greatest invention yet: an animated doll.
 After applying this last ingredient, Don Juan Diego, the doll, was born.
 Narcissistic and greedy, this doll is unable to fathom that he will be mass-produced for the happiness of many children.

 Using his smooth talking, he convinces Gustafson, Jeronicus’ assistant, to steal Jeronicus’ book of inventions to create his toy empire.
 Weak-hearted, Gustafson is swayed by Don Juan’s words and steals the book.
 That night, Jeronicus loses everything: his toys, his reputation, his family, and his inspiration.
 Many years later, his granddaughter, Journey, returns to him and thus begins Jeronicus’ path to regain his past spirit.

 Who Are The Characters in Jingle Jangle: A Christmas Journey?

 The main characters in this movie are Jeronicus Jangle, Gustafson, and Journey Jangle.
 Jeronicus is the world’s greatest toy maker, with a special passion for his work.
 He is also Journey’s grandfather.
 Gustafson is Jeonicus’ young apprentice at the toy shop.
 He feels unappreciated by Jeronicus when he needs help with his invention.
 Journey is Jeronicus’ granddaughter, and she shares his love of inventing.
 She is a very resourceful young girl, and potentially an even better inventor than Jeronicus.

 All in all, this is a pretty good Christmas movie.
-It’s probably not one you will watch a second time, but it is definitely worth checking out.
-The characters alone are good enough to make this one worth checking out.
+It’s probably not one you will watch a second time, but it is worth checking out.
+The characters alone are good enough to make this one worth watching.
 Go jump into that Christmas spirit just a little bit early!